How is land cover in New Zealand monitored?

 The most widely-used source of land cover monitoring data in New Zealand is the New Zealand Land Cover Database (LCDB).

-The LCDB programme has a reliable and consistent technical framework, and also provides valuable historical data.
-The latest version of LCDB (version 4.1) provides a series of ‘snapshots’ of land cover in the form of maps derived from satellite imagery across the country, covering the dates: 1996, 2001, 2008 and 2012.
+The LCDB programme has a reliable and consistent technical framework, and provides valuable historical data.
+The latest version of LCDB (version 5.0) provides a series of ‘snapshots’ of land cover in the form of maps derived from satellite imagery across the country, covering the dates: 1996, 2001, 2008, 2012 and 2018.
 At each snapshot, the satellite images are analysed and land cover types are assigned to detailed classes, such as ‘urban area’, ‘depleted grassland’, and ‘gorse and broom’ (see the factsheet ‘Land cover and why it is important’ for the definition of the detailed classes).
 Continued monitoring of land cover in New Zealand is dependent on the LCDB being updated at regular intervals (about 5-yearly) on an on-going basis.

 What is the Land Cover Database (LCDB)?

 The LCDB is described as a “multi-temporal, thematic classification of New Zealand’s land cover”.
 It provides nationally consistent maps of land cover based on the analysis of satellite imagery.
-The maps show distribution of 33 ‘detailed’ land cover across the country at four ‘snapshots’ in time: 1996, 2001, 2008, and 2012.
-Each snapshot was developed at the time as a new version of the LCDB (i.e. version 1, 2, 3, and 4) and although the classification has evolved with successive versions, the developers have maintained ‘backward compatibility’ (i.e. the ability to compare different versions).
+The maps show distribution of 33 ‘detailed’ land cover across the country at four ‘snapshots’ in time: 1996, 2001, 2008, 2012 and 2018.
+Each snapshot was developed at the time as a new version of the LCDB (i.e. version 1, 2, 3, 4 and 5) and although the classification has evolved with successive versions (between versions 1 - 3, and consistent thereafter), the developers have maintained ‘backward compatibility’ (i.e. the ability to compare different versions).
 Backward compatibility is very important because it is needed to be able to look at change in land cover over time.
 The LCDB is considered to be suitable for supporting national and regional environmental monitoring and other uses such as biodiversity assessments and forest inventory.
-The latest version of the LCDB (version 4.1), created by Landcare Research with the support of the Ministry for the Environment and other government agencies, was released in July 2015 and included corrections made to all previous snapshots.
-LCDB is published under a Creative Commons Attribution 3.0 New Zealand Licence (CC BY 3.0 NZ).
-Figure 1 provides an example of the use of LCDB for the preparation of a land cover map (showing medium-level classes in the southern part of the South Island as at 1996) for the reporting of land cover in LAWA.
+The latest version of the LCDB (version 5.0), created by Manaaki Whenua - Landcare Research with the support of the Ministry for the Environment and other government agencies, was released in January 2020 and included corrections made to all previous snapshots.
+LCDB is published under a Creative Commons Attribution 3.0 International Licence (CC BY 4.0).
+Figure 1 provides an example of the use of LCDB for the preparation of a land cover map (showing medium-level classes in the southern part of the South Island as at 2018) for the reporting of land cover in LAWA.

 What are the limitations of the LCDB data?